-Learning how to spell words that don’t follow the rules can be … well…a bit boring.
+Learning how to spell words that don’t follow the rules can be … well boring.
 And we can’t have that!
-So the All About Spelling program has a fun and motivating way to teach these Rule Breakers.

-Keep this strategy in mind even if you’re working with older learners, since older kids like this treatment of unruly words just as much as younger ones do.
-Try it and see how it sticks in their minds!
+Have an older student?
+Older kids like these treatments of unruly words just as much as younger ones do, so pick your favorite and see how those tricky words stick in their minds!

-In the space of a minute or two, your child will have practiced the word nine times.
+In the space of a minute or two, your student will have practiced the word nine times.

-In this exercise, your child “writes” the Rule Breaker on a tactile surface, using his pointer finger instead of a pencil.
+In this exercise, your student “writes” the Rule Breaker on a tactile surface, using his pointer finger instead of a pencil.
 Some surfaces to consider include:

 We treat Rule Breakers differently from other words to help kids learn them soon after they are introduced.
 Two effective ways to burn something into memory are frequency (repeated review) and intensity (different and surprising treatment), so keep these ideas in mind as you handle the Rule Breakers.
 Doing whatever it takes to enable your student to spell these words correctly right from the start will prevent problems later.

 Thankfully, the vast majority of spelling words do follow consistent patterns.
 And when kids first start out, we are careful to work only with words that follow the rules.
 This helps kids internalize the fact that there are reliable rules and that they can make sense of spelling.
 They discover that they don’t need to resort to guessing or memorizing strings of letters.

 So before introducing the first Rule Breakers, make sure your student can spell hundreds of “law-abiding” words.
 Then—and only then—begin teaching the unruly ones.